juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## 	Creating Kubernetes cluster

+<a href="main.tf" target="_blank">main.tf</a>

+VPC

 We will start creating our Kubernetes infrastructure by defining a new VPC.
 All the other Kubernetes resources we create next will exist within the VPC.

-<a href="main.tf" target="_blank">main.tf</a>

 <img src="images/k8s_vpc.png"/>

+Internet Gateway
 <img src="images/k8s_gateway.png"/>